JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 but we believe that the community can benefit from a new statically typed JVM-targeted language free of the legacy trouble and having the features so desperately wanted by the developers.

-The main design goals behind this project are

-* To create a Java-compatible language,
-* That compiles at least as fast as Java,
+The core values behind the design of Kotlin make it

+* Interoperable: Kotlin can be freely mixed with Java,
-* Make it safer than Java, i.e. statically check for common pitfalls such as null pointer dereference,
+* Safe: statically check for common pitfalls (e.g., null pointer dereference) to catch errors at compile time,
-* Make it more concise than Java by supporting variable type inference, higher-order functions (closures), extension functions, mixins and first-class delegation, etc;
-* And, keeping the useful level of expressiveness (see above), make it way simpler than the most mature competitor – Scala.
+* Toolable: enable precise and performant tools such as IDEs and build systems,
+* "Democratic": make all parts of the langauge available to all developers (no policies are needed to restrict the use of some features to library writers or other groups of developers).

 ### How is it licensed?

 Kotlin is an OSS language and is licensed under the Apache 2 OSS License.
 The IntelliJ Plug-in is also OSS.

 It is hosted on GitHub and we happily accept contributors

+### Where can I get an HD Kotlin logo?

+Logos can be downloaded [here](https://resources.jetbrains.com/assets/products/kotlin/kotlin_logos.zip).
+Please follow simple rules in the `readme.txt` inside the archive.

 ### Is it Java Compatible?